Event Agenda

 Speakers

-C: Panel C: Angela Benedicto (Executive Director, WoteSawa), Jane Magigita (Executive Director, Equality for Growth), Chiku Semfuko (National Project Officer, ILO)
+C: Panel C: Speakers: Angela Benedicto (Executive Director, WoteSawa), Jane Magigita (Executive Director, Equality for Growth), Chiku Semfuko (National Project Officer, ILO)

 Venues:Main Hall, Faru, Tembo